Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 How to Slice Your Brisket

-After 12, 18, or even 24 hours of smoking, don’t let the last two minutes ruin your masterpiece.
-The single most important rule for a tender, juicy brisket is to slice against the grain.
+After a long brisket cook, don’t let the last few minutes work against you.
+The single most important rule for cleaner, more tender slices is to slice against the grain.

-- Slicing with the grain leaves those long, tough fibers intact, resulting in a chewy, stringy bite.
+- Slicing with the grain leaves those long fibers intact, which makes each bite seem tougher and stringier.

 The 3-Step Slicing Guide

-The trick is that a whole packer brisket is two different muscles—the “flat” and the “point”—and their grains run in different directions.
+The trick is that a whole packer brisket has two different muscles—the flat and the point—and their grains run in different directions.

-- Identify & Separate: Look for the thick, fatty seam of tissue that separates the leaner, thinner “flat” from the thicker, fattier “point” that sits on top.
-The easiest way to slice is to separate these two muscles first.
-Slide your knife right along that fat seam to divide the brisket into two manageable pieces.
+- Identify and separate: Look for the thick, fatty seam that separates the leaner flat from the thicker, fattier point.
+Slide your knife along that seam to divide the brisket into two manageable pieces.

-- Slice the Flat: Look at the flat.
-You will clearly see the muscle fibers (the “grain”) running in one long direction.
-Position your knife 90 degrees (perpendicular) to that grain and slice the entire flat into pencil-thick slices (about 1/4 inch).
+- Slice the flat: Look at the flat and find the direction of the muscle fibers.
+Position your knife across that grain and slice the flat into pencil-thick slices, about ¼ inch.

-- Slice the Point: The point’s grain runs in a different direction (often nearly 90 degrees different from the flat).
-Rotate the point, identify its new grain direction, and slice against it as well.
-(Alternatively, you can cut the point into 1-inch cubes to make amazing burnt ends).
+- Slice the point: The point’s grain usually runs a different direction.
+Rotate the point, identify the grain, and slice against it.
+You can also cube the point for burnt ends.

 The Right Tool for the Job